shay122990/crwn-v2/README.md

 ## Install dependencies

 In your terminal after you clone your project down, remember to run either `yarn` or `npm install` to build all the dependencies in the project.
+And then yarn/npm start to load the project.

 ## Set your firebase config